Itoka-DAO/itoka-music-nft-standard/README.md

 2. We can not upload all data within one assets canister since currently a ICP canister can only support 4G maximum on chain data.
 Thus, We upload the JSON to IPFS and waiting for Dfinity upgrade.

 3. Currently the decryption key is static and might be upgraded to dynamic.
-We would like to discuss a necessary improved proposal after Definity enables canister HTTP outbound requests.
+We would like to discuss a necessary improved proposal after Dfinity enables canister HTTP outbound requests.

 # Reference